MV Awa Maru: History

 The ship was built by Mitsubishi at Nagasaki on the southern island of Kyushu.
-The keel was laid down in the summer of 1941 (July 10, 1941).
-The Awa Maru was launched on August 24, 1942; and she was completed on March 5, 1943.
+The keel was laid down on 10 July 1941.
+Awa Maru was launched on 24 August 1942; and she was completed on 5 March 1943.

 Pacific War

 The Awa Maru was requisitioned and refitted for auxiliary use by the Imperial Japanese Navy during World War II.
 On 26 March 1943, Awa Maru left Japan carrying 3,000 tons of ammunition for Singapore.
 Awa Maru traveled to Singapore with convoy Hi-3 in July 1943, and returned to Japan with convoy Hi-14 in November.
 She again traveled to Singapore with convoy Hi-41 in February 1944, and returned to Japan with convoy Hi-48 in March.
 She then transported troops to Burma with convoy Hi-63 in May, and returned to Japan with convoy Hi-66 in June.